Kaveeshamalindi/MediCare_Hospital_Management_System/README.md

 ### Object

-Objects have characteristics which are used to describe them.
+<p align="justify"> Objects have characteristics which are used to describe them.
 These characteristics are known as attributes.
-An attribute defines the current state of an object.
+An attribute defines the current state of an object. </p>

-In this system, P is an object of the Patient class.
+In this system, P is an object of the <code> Patient </code> class.
 This object contains patient-specific data.
 ```
 Patient p=new Patient(pID, firstName, lastName, dateOfBirth,gender, contactNumber, emergencyContact, email, address, patientID, registrationDate, bloodGroup,nallergies, insuranceInfo);
 ```
-Moreover, the code below represents a data handler object in the DoctorProfile JFrame Form. object dfDB is created from the DoctorFileDB class, which is used for handling patient-related data operations using file handling techniques.
+Moreover, the code below represents a data handler object in the <code> DoctorProfile </code> JFrame Form. object <code> dfDB </code> is created from the DoctorFileDB class, which is used for handling patient-related data operations using file handling techniques.

 ```
 dfDB=new DoctorFileDB();